-Observing the criteria presented above is important for all applicants.
+Observing the criteria presented above is important for all applicants in 2022.
 We recommend reaching out to our immigration lawyer in Denmark before starting the application process in order to confirm that you qualify and comply with all of the ongoing requirements, including the valid residence permit in Denmark for the minimum number of years.

 If you meet all of the criteria described above by our immigration lawyer in Denmark, you can start the application process with the Ministry of Immigration, Integration, and Housing.
 The main step is to fill in the application form and to provide the required documentation.
 This will include a passport copy, a copy of the permanent residence permit, the original Danish language examination results, copies of the Citizenship test or naturalization test results, and a filled-in statement for self-support.
 Parents may also need to submit a different statement for parental responsibility.

 The application, if approved, is included by the Ministry in a bill and the Parliament needs to issue this bill (which takes place each year in two instances, in April, and in October).
 One of our agents who specialize in Denmark immigration can provide more details about the application procedure and the publication of the bill.

 As seen above, the process depends on the publication of a bill, which takes place each year.
 First of all, the date for obtaining Danish citizenship will depend on whether or not the applicant qualifies for one of bill publications for the Act of Naturalization.
 There are two distinct phases, the introduction of the bill (which takes place in April and October) and the passing of the bill which also takes several months (and it can occur in December or in June, for example).